c99koder/HealthConnect-LibreLinkUp/README.md

 ## Install

-Install `app-release.apk` on your phone and the optional `wearable-release.apk` on your WearOS watch
+Download the [latest release](https://github.com/c99koder/HealthConnect-LibreLinkUp/releases/latest) and install `app-release.apk` on your phone and the optional `wearable-release.apk` on your WearOS watch

 ## Usage